aaronwolfeaaron/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit
-This project was a processing of the data received from the Colorado Board of Elections from a congressional election.
-I was tasked with auditing the results to verify the election outcome by performing the following tasks:
+The purporse of this project was to process the data received from the Colorado Board of Elections from a congressional election.
+I was tasked with auditing the results to verify the election outcome and county turnout by performing the following tasks:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the totals number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Get a complete list of counties that participated in the election.
+7. Calculate the total number of votes cast per county.
+8. Calculate the percentage of votes cast per county.
+9. Determine the county with the highest voter turnout.

 ## Resources
 -Data Source: election_results.csv
 -Software: Python, Visual Studio Code

 ## Election-Audit Results